 You wouldn’t respect me if I didn’t earn your attention.

 Inbound attention is the highest quality of attention you can get from a prospect when you are in the business of selling something.
 And useful content is what earns the inbound attention.

-Outbound attention’s quality will always be less than the inbound.
-Display ads and other similar types of interruptive ads are purely outbound attention seeking.
+Outbound attention’s quality will always be less than inbound.
+Display ads and other similar types of interruptive ads are purely outbound attention-seeking.
 It’s like paying someone to introduce you to the other person at a party.